DeadKennedyx/UsualSuspect/README.md

   updated_at: Thu, 11 Jan 2024 00:56:59.232648000 UTC +00:00>]
 ```

+The free tier on [vpnapi.io](https://vpnapi.io/api-documentation) allows for 1k requests per day, you'll need to upgrade tier if you want more, if you want to make this gem to be available to use in more services feel free to open a pull request and I'll add it!
 ## Contributing

 Contributions are more than welcome!
 If you have ideas for improvements or encounter any issues, please feel free to fork the repository and submit a pull request or an issue and I'll find the time to fix it.